AI-EcoNet/.github/profile/README.md

 predict species interactions and network dynamics under environmental change.
 We build vision and graph models to accelerate biodiversity monitoring and forecast how ecological networks are restructured as a result of climate and land use changes.
-Learn more about AI:X Labs: https://www.aix.aau.dk/ (EN: https://www.en.aix.aau.dk/)
+Learn more about our AI:EcoNet Lab [here](https://www.cs.aau.dk/nature-under-the-ai-lens-when-plants-and-animals-disappear-it-can-have-major-consequences-n135626) and the AI:X initiative [here](https://www.en.aix.aau.dk/)

 ## People